 Visitors choose Golden Leas all year round for the variety in amenities and facilities.
 Not only this, but visitors also have access to plenty of green and coastal walks, as well as some fantastic sites of natural beauty.
 It is a wonderful area to visit to look at local wildlife and flora.

-The Golden Leas collection of parks offers something for everyone, in that the main park welcomes all visitors, while there are quieter, more exclusive communities also on-site.
-For this reason, the Golden Leas estate is very popular with locals and tourists alike.
+This collection of parks offers something for everyone, in that the main park welcomes all visitors, while there are quieter, more exclusive communities also on-site.
+For this reason, the estate is very popular with locals and tourists alike.
 Should pitches be available, it is worth booking a viewing as soon as possible.

 Golden Leas Holiday Park